-LinkedIn · Cloudflare for Teams documentation
+LinkedIn

 /cdn-cgi/access/callback.
 For example:https://<your-team-name>.cloudflareaccess.com/cdn-cgi/access/callback

-To test that your connection is working, in the Teams dashboard, navigate to Authentication > Login methods and click Test next to LinkedIn.
+To test that your connection is working, in the Zero Trust dashboard, navigate to Authentication > Login methods and click Test next to LinkedIn.

 Example API configuration

-{ "config": { "client_id": "<your client id>", "client_secret": "<your client secret>" }, "type": "linkedin", "name": "my example idp"}
+{ "config": { "client_id": "<your client id>", "client_secret": "<your client secret>" }, "type": "linkedin", "name": "my example idp"